-- acquire land (by purchase or lease);

-- improve a site (e.g., grading, streets, parking lots, landscaping), including up to 5% for community improvements such as curbs and sidewalks;

-- purchase one or more existing buildings;

-- convert, expand, or renovate one or more existing buildings;

-- construct one or more new buildings;

-- acquire (by purchase or lease) and install fixed assets;

-- purchase inventory, supplies, and raw materials;

-- finance working capital; and

-- refinance certain outstanding debts.78
+76 7(a) loan proceeds may be used to acquire land (by purchase or lease); improve a site (e.g., grading, streets, parking lots, landscaping), including up to 5% for community improvements such as curbs and sidewalks; purchase one or more existing buildings; convert, expand, or renovate one or more existing buildings; construct one or more new buildings; acquire (by purchase or lease) and install fixed assets; purchase inventory, supplies, and raw materials; finance working capital; and refinance certain outstanding debts.
+See 13 C.F.R. §120.120..